 Explanation:

-B. Incorrect.
-The cornea focuses light, like a camera lens.
+B. Cornea: Helps focus light, like a camera lens.

-D. Incorrect.
-The choroid nourishes the eye and absorbs stray light.
+D. Choroid: Supplies the eye with nutrients and absorbs stray light.

 3. An electron moves from an energy level of \(-8.6 \, \text{eV}\) to another level of \(-3.5 \, \text{eV}\).
 Determine the frequency of the absorbed radiation.